 As an early-generation 3D printer, the TEVO Tarantula will need repairs and maintenance.
-Here the TEVO Tarantula replacements parts are listed and discussed.
+Here the TEVO Tarantula replacement parts are listed and discussed.

 Parts are generic and will work on many other printers too.
 Product links are available from BangGood, where I bought my TEVO Tarantula from.